Hixie/usable-git/README.md

   Add the local files to the repo (stage for commit).

+`clean`

+  Show you what files would be deleted by running `git clean`, and gives you instructions for doing so.

 `commit`

   Commit the current changes using emacsclient to write the commit message.